lit/lit/CONTRIBUTING.md

 Thank you for your interest in contributing to Lit!

 There are many ways to contribute to the Lit project, and we have many different needs to be addressed.
-All contributions, from PRs to reports of successful usage, are appreciated and valuable.
+All contributions, from issues, to PRs, to reports of successful usage, are appreciated and valuable.

 ## Code of Conduct